-If, at the time a student requests an Incomplete grade, the faculty determine that the student has missed too much class time such that the course cannot be successfully completed by the end of the end of the fourth week of the following semester, an Incomplete may not be permitted.
+If, at the time a student requests an Incomplete grade, the faculty determines that the student has missed too much class time such that the course cannot be successfully completed by the end of the end of the fourth week of the following semester, an Incomplete may not be permitted.
+Faculty members are not responsible for re-teaching missed material during the incomplete period.
 If the request is made within the prescribed period for course withdrawal without penalty, the student will be advised to withdraw from the course.
 If the request is made after the prescribed period for course withdrawal has passed, the grade will be assigned in accordance with the work completed.
 In either case, students will be advised of the next opportunity to repeat the course.